 United States American Express cardholders have even more options when it comes to accessing Centurion lounges.

-Similar to Canada, the most typical way US cardholders can access Centurion lounges is by holding the Amex Platinum card.
+Similar to Canada, the most typical way US cardholders can access Centurion lounges is by holding the American Express Platinum card (US).
 This card has an annual fee of $695 USD which is offset by various statement credits.

-On the other hand, the Amex Business Platinum card may be a better option as it has a lower annual fee of $595 USD while still providing cardholders with over $1,000 in statement credits in addition to Centurion and airport lounge access.
+On the other hand, the American Express Business Platinum card (US) may be a better option as it has a lower annual fee of $595 USD while still providing cardholders with over $1,000 in statement credits in addition to Centurion and airport lounge access.

-Interestingly enough, those who hold the Delta SkyMiles Reserve card or the Delta SkyMiles Reserve Business card can access an American Express Centurion lounge provided they are flying on a same-day Delta-marketed or Delta-operated flight and are accessing an eligible lounge in the United States, Hong Kong, or London.
+Interestingly enough, those who hold the American Express Delta SkyMiles Reserve card (US) or the American Express Delta SkyMiles Reserve Business card (US) can access an American Express Centurion lounge provided they are flying on a same-day Delta-marketed or Delta-operated flight and are accessing an eligible lounge in the United States, Hong Kong, or London.

 Finally, similar to the Canadian side, those who hold the US Amex Centurion card will of course be able to access Centurion lounges as well.